 Through many sections of the CT, including Wilderness areas, dogs must be kept on a leash.
 Outside of the Wilderness areas, many leash and voice control rules still apply; it is best to check with the Forest Service Ranger District offices to be sure.
 Dog owners should control their pets around people, prevent harassment or chasing of wildlife, and pick up after their dogs around the Trail and campsites.

 Dogs are not allowed on CTF volunteer Trail Work Crews.
 Having dogs near sharp, swinging trail-work tools presents a possible risk to the dog or the worker(s).
 Other reasons include that some work-crew volunteers are not comfortable around dogs and our volunteer Crew cooks have had troubles with dogs in the camp kitchen.
 We appreciate your cooperation and understanding.

 Durango & Silverton Train

 You can access The Colorado Trail from the Durango & Silverton Narrow Gauge Railroad.
 Information about the train (you need to purchase a ticket in advance) can be obtained from their website durangotrain.com or by calling 970-247-2733.
 The train can drop you off or pick you up from Elk Park, a point in Segment 24 on The Colorado Trail.
 Taking the train one-way and hiking to/from your car is a popular loop option.

 CT elevations range from 5,520 feet at the Denver terminus (Segment 1, Waterton Canyon) to the highest point of 13,271 feet, just below Coney Summit in Segment 22 at mile 15.6.
 The average elevation is over 10,300 feet.

 There is no permit required to travel the CT.
-However, some of the National Forest campgrounds and parking areas along the Trail charge a fee and a State Wildlife Area Pass is required to travel through the first half-mile of Segment 12 on the CT Collegiate East.
+However, some of the National Forest campgrounds and parking areas along the Trail charge a fee and a State Wildlife Area Pass may be required to travel through the first half-mile of Segment 12 on the CT Collegiate East (depending on your trip plans).

 There are lakes and streams along the CT that provide fishing opportunities.
 Remember your fishing license.
 Do not plan on your main food source coming from fishing.